framedsc/Sitesource/markdown/GeneralGuides/simple_techniques_to_fix_color_banding.md

 This is not about me convicing you what to do, because grain is a subjective thing, and its usage depends on what you're aiming for with your content, but its about how grain can help you against the banding, and how it can improve your shots in general.

 The same I can say for the noise and the surface blur.
-For example, if the image that contains a paper and a pencil looks too smooth it might appear artificial to our eyes, but adding a bit of noise, it will look more sharper, and _natural_ to our eyes.
+For example, if the image that contains a paper and a pencil looks too smooth it might appear artificial to our eyes, but adding a bit of noise, it will look more sharper, and *natural* to our eyes.

 If you need more *convincing*, no worries!
 Lets bring up now the final comparison on why I mentioned the grain, noise and surface blur, and why would you need to use them in fight against banding.<br>
 <p>&nbsp;</p>
 Can you notice the difference in gradients bellow?

 <img src="../Images/FixColorBandingGuide/Before_after adding noise_and after surface blur_ resized.png" /><div class="figure"><p>Top: banding example; Middle: 0.58% of added noise to reduce the banding; Bottom: how it looks with surface blur applied only <em>(image example created by me)</em></p></div>
 <p>&nbsp;</p></div>

 *Written by*, StephenCalic(Defaltsiuncula)

-*Thanks to* [originalnicodr](can put your link for socials or something) for adding the AI part... something like that example :)
+*Thanks to* [originalnicodr](can put your link for socials or something) for AI models contribution... something like that example :)